opulencephp/docs/validation.md

 }
 ```

-In our `ErrorTemplateRegistry`, we can then bind an error message to the rule:
+We can then bind an error message to the rule:

 ```php
 $errorTemplateRegistry->registerGlobalErrorTemplate("day", "Selected day must be a :day");